Skip to Content

 You might think the whole climb is steep enough, but wait until you are almost near the summit.
 At this point, unless you are a mountain goat, you will need to use strategically placed ropes to help pull you up.

-Once at the summit, you’ll be able to see Crescent Lake from a perspective that you have never seen before.
-At this point, you’ll be able to get that classic shot on the rocks, with the lake stretching out before you, surrounded by mountains like something in a nature documentary.
+Once at the summit, you’ll be able to see Crescent Lake from above, along with that classic shot on the rocks with the lake stretching out before you, surrounded by mountains like something in a nature documentary.

 READ MORE: Hiking Mount Storm King in Olympic National Park